-If you are one of the many thousands due to pay your Self Assessment Tax by January 31st there are some big payment changes afoot that you need to be aware of.
+If you are one of the many thousands of self-employed due to pay your Self Assessment Tax there's a big payment change that you need to be aware of.

 Finding a way to pay your tax bill can be hard when a significant sum needs to be found from business cash flow and as such, spreading the cost is an increasingly attractive option for many.